What is our social distancing policy?

 Am I required to participate?

-Employees represented by CSEA, UUP, PBA and PEF who report to work in person on campus to complete some or all of their work obligation are subject to surveillance testing under specific Memorandums of Understanding (MOU) recently reached between SUNY and each bargaining unit.
+Employees represented by CSEA, UUP, PBA and PEF who are not vaccinated or have chosen not to provide proof of full vaccination to Human Resources must participate in weekly surveillance testing under specific Memorandums of Understanding (MOU) reached between SUNY and each bargaining unit.
 MC employees are also deemed subject to testing.
 As such, attendance as scheduled by the university for these unit employees is considered mandatory.

 What if I cannot attend as scheduled?

 Testing is required and is considered a priority over your other work obligations, so please make every effort to attend the assigned appointment time.
 Individuals who are granted an excused absence will be assigned an appointment for a future date.
 (Excused absences should be limited and may include, but are not limited to, prescheduled medical appointments, pre-scheduled vacations or other leaves, inability to get child/elder care, etc.) Individuals who knowingly skip the testing appointment may be subject to disciplinary sanctions consistent with their collective bargaining agreement.